Miles Davis: 1986–1991: Final years

 After taking part in the recording of the 1985 protest song "Sun City" as a member of Artists United Against Apartheid, Davis appeared on the instrumental "Don't Stop Me Now" by Toto for their album Fahrenheit (1986).
 Davis collaborated with Prince on a song titled "Can I Play With U," which went unreleased until 2020.
 Davis also collaborated with Zane Giles and Randy Hall on the Rubberband sessions in 1985 but those would remain unreleased until 2019.
-Instead, he worked with Marcus Miller, and Tutu (1986) became the first time he used modern studio tools such as programmed synthesizers, sampling, and drum loops.
+Instead, he worked with Marcus Miller, and Tutu (1986) became the first time he used modern studio tools such as programmed synthesizers, sampling and drum loops.
 Released in September 1986, its front cover is a photographic portrait of Davis by Irving Penn.
 In 1987, he won a Grammy Award for Best Jazz Instrumental Performance, Soloist.
 Also in 1987, Davis contacted American journalist Quincy Troupe to work with him on his autobiography.
 The two men had met the previous year when Troupe conducted a two-day-long interview, which was published by Spin as a 45-page article.

 In 1988, Davis had a small part as a street musician in the Christmas comedy film Scrooged starring Bill Murray.
 He also collaborated with Zucchero Fornaciari in a version of Dune Mosse (Blue's), published in 2004 in Zu & Co. of the Italian bluesman.
-In November 1988 he was inducted into the Knights of Malta at a ceremony at the Alhambra Palace in Spain (this was part of the reasoning for his daughter's decision to include the honorific "Sir" on his headstone).
+In November 1988 he was inducted into the Sovereign Military Order of Malta at a ceremony at the Alhambra Palace in Spain.
 Later that month, Davis cut his European tour short after he collapsed and fainted after a two-hour show in Madrid and flew home.
 There were rumors of more poor health reported by the American magazine Star in its February 21, 1989, edition, which published a claim that Davis had contracted AIDS, prompting his manager Peter Shukat to issue a statement the following day.
 Shukat said Davis had been in the hospital for a mild case of pneumonia and the removal of a benign polyp on his vocal cords and was resting comfortably in preparation for his 1989 tours.
 Davis later blamed one of his former wives or girlfriends for starting the rumor and decided against taking legal action.
 He was interviewed on 60 Minutes by Harry Reasoner.
 In October 1989, he received a Grande Medaille de Vermeil from Paris mayor Jacques Chirac.
 In 1990, he received a Grammy Lifetime Achievement Award.
 In early 1991, he appeared in the Rolf de Heer film Dingo as a jazz musician.